Smart-Shaped/FESR_repo/docs/docker/README.md

 # How to Run a Spark Application on YARN and View Logs

+## Prerequisites

+The Spark container leverages NVIDIA RAPIDS for enhanced performance on GPU-equipped systems.
+Ensure that your environment is configured to utilize GPUs by following the official [installation guide](https://docs.rapids.ai/install/).

 ## 1. Environment Preparation

 ### 1.1 Navigate to the `docker` Directory